 Due to the aforementioned depreciation, the amount of money you have to pay for a used car is not significant.
 You can often find a car in running condition with heat/air conditioning that has been reasonably maintained for $3000 or less in the US.

 Many people shy away from older cars as the fear of high miles leads them to worry about significant repairs.
 On the other hand, older cars may offer a do-it-yourself approach for the mechanically inclined.
 For example, repairs on the wagon require a trip to the auto parts store and a bit of grease on our hands.
 In contrast, if anything breaks on the Prius it’s at the very least a trip to the dealership, and a very expensive trip if it’s out of warranty.

 Auto insurance is not just based on your driving record, it’s based on the cost to replace the car you drive.
 By driving a cheap car you may find that after you consider your deductible, it doesn’t even make sense to have comprehensive or collision coverage.
 Your insurance agent could help you save a significant amount every month by running the numbers.

 Since a cheap used car can be the financially smart choice, how should you find a cheap car now?

 Readers: Have you ever purchased a used vehicle?
-What advice would you give someone in the market for a used car?
+What advice would you give someone thinking about buying a used car?